varnish/Varnish-Book/varnish_book.rst

    considered a backend so you can actually stack directors.
 You could for instance have directors for active and passive clusters, and put those directors behind a fallback director.

-   ..
-TOUPDATE for the author: In 4.1 idle backend connections are closed.

    *Random* directors are seeded with either a random number or a hash key.
    Next section explains their commonalities and differences.